dafny-lang/dafny/docs/DafnyRef/Types.md

 - `fp32.Neg(x)` / `fp64.Neg(x)` - Negation without well-formedness checks

 **Comparison methods:**
-- `fp32.Less(x, y)` / `fp64.Less(x, y)` - Less than without well-formedness checks
+- `fp32.Less(x, y)` / `fp64.Less(x, y)` - IEEE less than
-- `fp32.LessOrEqual(x, y)` / `fp64.LessOrEqual(x, y)` - Less than or equal without well-formedness checks
+- `fp32.LessOrEqual(x, y)` / `fp64.LessOrEqual(x, y)` - IEEE less than or equal
-- `fp32.Greater(x, y)` / `fp64.Greater(x, y)` - Greater than without well-formedness checks
+- `fp32.Greater(x, y)` / `fp64.Greater(x, y)` - IEEE greater than
-- `fp32.GreaterOrEqual(x, y)` / `fp64.GreaterOrEqual(x, y)` - Greater than or equal without well-formedness checks
+- `fp32.GreaterOrEqual(x, y)` / `fp64.GreaterOrEqual(x, y)` - IEEE greater than or equal

-These methods follow IEEE 754 semantics exactly, including producing NaN for invalid operations and returning false for all comparisons involving NaN.

-For the arithmetic methods, the difference from the operator is that there is no precondition to discharge.
-For the comparison methods, the operators have no precondition either, so the difference is in the *answer*: `fp64.Less` and its siblings leave `-0.0` and `0.0` tied and report false whenever either operand is NaN, whereas `<` orders the zeros and places NaN above every number.
+The two families differ from their operators in different ways, and it is worth keeping them apart.
+For **arithmetic**, the method computes what the operator computes; what it drops is the precondition, so it is the way to write an expression that may produce a NaN or take an invalid combination of infinities.
+For **comparison**, the operators have no precondition to drop, so what the method offers instead is a different *answer*: `fp64.Less` and its siblings leave `-0.0` and `0.0` tied and report false whenever either operand is NaN, whereas `<` orders the zeros and places NaN above every number.

 <!-- %check-verify -->
 ```dafny